LiaXLiang/LiaXLiang.github.io/_posts/Java_Notes/2025-06-12-04-variable-type-&-variable-scope.md

 - Static (Class) Variables

 ### 1. Local Variables
-A local variable is declared **<font color = sky-blue>WITHIN a method, constructor, or block (such as loops or if statements)</font>**.
+A local variable is declared <font color = red>WITHIN a method, constructor, or block (such as loops or if statements)</font>.
 Its scope is strictly confined to the enclosing block where it is declared, meaning it can only be accessed from the point of declaration until the end of that block.

 | Aspect             | Description                                                                                                                                                         |
 |:------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------|